Midlife Career Change: How to Reinvent Yourself

-A research-backed guide to midlife career change — why it works, the psychology of professional reinvention, and a practical framework for making the transition.
+A research-backed guide to midlife career change — why it works, the psychology behind reinvention, and a practical framework for making the transition.

 Midlife career change typically refers to a significant professional transition between ages 35 and 55 — not just changing employers, but changing fields, functions, or both.
 It differs from early-career job hopping in three ways: